openwisp/netjsonconfig/docs/source/backends/intermediate.rst

    #python
    {
         'interfaces' : [
             {
                 'name' : 'eth0.1',
                 'type' : 'ethernet',
-                        'comment' : 'management'
+                'comment' : 'management vlan'
             },
             {
                 'name' : 'eth0.2',
                 'type' : 'ethernet',
-                        'comment' : 'traffic'
+                'comment' : 'traffic vlan'
             }
         ]
    }

-And this must be converted to an appropiate AirOS configuration which looks like this
+And this must be converted to an appropiate AirOS configuration which looks like this:

 .. code-block:: ini